-“It might be because my husband and I both work in advertising so we’re possibly a bit more aware, but in general, we just felt there was so much oversharing, and our baby isn’t yet able to voice whether or not he wants to be plastered all over the internet,” says Clare Anderson Van Tiel, another MyDomaine Moms member.
+“It might be because my husband and I both work in advertising so we’re possibly a bit more aware, but in general, we just felt there was so much oversharing, and our baby isn’t yet able to voice whether or not he wants to be plastered all over the internet,” says Clare Anderson Van Tiel, another mom.

 Concerns Over Privacy

 Privacy concerns have presented one case where celebrities really are just like us—or is it now vice versa?
 In 2013, Jennifer Garner and Halle Berry’s testimonies helped pass a California law to penalize paparazzi for harassing children of those in the public eye.
-More recently, Ashton Kutcher explained why he and wife Mila Kunis chose not to post photos of their two kids on Instagram. “[We] have chosen a career where we’re in the public light, but my kids have not,” he said, echoing the concerns in Steinberg’s study.
+More recently, Ashton Kutcher explained why he and his wife Mila Kunis chose not to post photos of their two kids on Instagram. “[We] have chosen a career where we’re in the public light, but my kids have not,” he said on an episode of Thrive Global Podcast, echoing the concerns in Steinberg’s study.
 “It’s their private life.
 It’s not mine to give away.”

 When I reached out to the moms in Fashion Mamas, a members-only network for women who work in creative industries (I also happen to be a member), one mother explained how her career also influenced her decision to keep a “strict” private Instagram account for sharing photos of her son.